brainmachine/FFT_Video/README.md

 Art and physics may seem like entirely different fields with their own ways of thinking, but on a human level I think the practicioners in both fields are seeking knowledge about how the world works and how we fit into that picture.

 ## What I have generated for the project (how many pieces)
 I have produced a computer program that converts videos to animated 2D Fourier Tranform plots.
 I am using this program to convert videos of ocean waves to animated plots that show how the frequency and amplitude of the waves change over time.
+The plots are traditionally set up so that the lowest frequencies appear at the center of the graph and the highest frequencies at the edges.
+Vertical edges in the image will appear as a horizontal line in the transformed image while horizontal edges appear vertical.
+Diagonal edges will appear as diagonal lines on the plot, and their tilt is determined by the angle.
-The first step in creating the animation was to process a still image and convert it to a 2D Fourier Transform.
-I was doing this around the same time as scientists involved with the Event Horizon Telescope network produced the first image of a black hole, so I thought it would be an excellent subject matter for an initial test.
+The first step in creating an animated Fourier transform plot was to process a still image and convert it to a 2D Fourier transform.
+I was experimenting with this around the same time as scientists involved with the Event Horizon Telescope network produced the first image of a black hole - so I thought it would be an excellent subject matter for an initial test.
 I wanted to see if the aesthetics - and the *feeling* - of the image was preserved in the process.

 <br> </br>
 ![M87*, Messier 87](https://cdn.eso.org/images/screen/eso1907a.jpg "Credit: